ItalyPaleAle/revaulter/docs/01-set-up.md

   --location $LOCATION
 ```

-Then assign permissions to the current user to perform operations on keys (using RBAC):
+Then assign permissions to the current user to perform operations on keys using Azure RBAC (Role-Based Access Control):

 ```sh
 USER_ACCOUNT=$(az account show | jq -r .user.name)